Rebecca Shaw

 Undergraduate Philosophy, Politics, and Economics Student, The University of Leeds

 Hi, I'm an undergraduate Philosophy, Politics and Economics student at the University of Leeds.
-I have a keen interest in AI philosophy and the green economy, and I am fascinated about how these will shape the global political landscape in years to come.
+I have a nascent yet keen interest in AI ethics and the green economy, and I am fascinated about how these will shape the global political landscape in years to come.
 My research focuses on how to make community voices truly heard – placing them at the heart of discussion and providing them with the tools to champion and facilitate local projects.
-I am proud advocate for community power: with the world at times feeling as alienated as ever, our communities and networks are vital.
+I am proud advocate for community power: with the world at times feeling as alienated as ever, our communities and networks grow even more vital.
 I am indebted to the communities I grew up in, and they undoubtedly shaped who I am today.
 I have a passion for filmmaking and run music events in Leeds and London, collaborating with some of my favourite DJs.
 I also love running and the outdoors, and want to see as much of the world as I can.

 Radiyat Balogun